 A clogged drain line needs to be flushed and cleaned.
 Use a long, thin brush to poke out the dirt that is clogging the pipes.
 If that does not solve the problem, you might need to use a dry-and-wet vacuum to suck up the clogging debris.
 Do not forget to clean the drip pan too.
 If you are unsure how to do it properly, it’s better to call a professional to do the job.

 Of course, there are things you can do to prevent such problems.
 If your AC unit is relatively new, you just need a half cup of vinegar or Clorox, whichever is available.
 Mix it with half a cup of water.
-Pour the solution down the drain line once in a month.
+Pour the solution down the drain line once a month.
+This will help keep the line clear.

-If your AC unit is an older model, some extra effort might be required.
-We have a solvent cleaner for the AC drain line that could dissolve any buildup inside.
+Also, if your AC unit is an older model, some extra effort might be required.
+There is a solvent cleaner for the AC drain line that could dissolve any buildup inside.
 Even if your unit hasn’t been cleaned in 15 years, this cleaner could bring it back to its like-new condition.

 Prevention is always better than repairs.
 Therefore, regular maintenance and checkups are always a good idea to keep your HVAC system in prime condition.